-Management analysis is mainly a subjective exercise however; it contains some objective parameters as well.
-We should read profile of promoters, search about their credentials, any issues, penalties, regulatory actions etc. about them from public sources (e.g. google).
+Management analysis is mainly a subjective exercise, however; it contains some objective parameters as well.
+We should read the profile of promoters, search about their credentials, any issues, penalties, regulatory actions etc. about them from public sources (e.g. Google).
 We should do similar checks about independent directors as well.
 Once we are convinced that there is nothing to question their character & integrity then we should move ahead with further analysis.

 Many objective parameters can provide indications about investor friendliness of the promoters & management:

-- A company that has consistently increased its dividend payout with increase in profits in past, usually has a good management.
+- A company that has consistently increased its dividend payout with an increase in profits in past usually has good management.